 It’s not unknown what causes cancer.
 We know and can fight the lack of independent studies being conducted before chemicals are introduced.
 We can demand clean air and water, and safe working conditions worldwide.
 Air, water, and toxins in them know no boundaries.
 We can protest the concept that it’s the consumer’s fault for choosing an unsafe product.
 As Leonard says, it’s the government’s job to keep us safe.
 That’s what we pay them for.

-* What kind of government is necessary to make these kinds of reforms?
-What type of government was necessary to enforce a one-child policy or ban tobacco use?
+- What kind of government is necessary to make these kinds of reforms?
+What type of government was necessary to enforce a one-child policy or ban tobacco use in Germany?

 Cross-posted from Project Earth Blog